Tired, Full, and Grateful: A Simple Easter Reflection for Moms in a Full Season

 The kind of full that held so much good… and still left me completely tired by the end of it.

-Over the last few days, I had been able to see all four of my boys—in different places, in different moments, even in a few unexpected ones.
+Over the last few days, I had been able to see all four of my boys—in different places (stated actually), in different moments.

-As a mom, that filled my heart in a way I do not even know how to put into words.
+As a mom, that warmed my heart in a way I do not even know how to put into words.

 And in between all of that, life kept moving.